Ugocode/Workers_Retention/README.md

 ## Problem Definition
-The goal is to predict the likelyhood of employee turnover or employee leaving a company
+The goal is to predict with machine learning the likelyhood of employee turnover or employee leaving a company and what can be done to help reduce the likelyhood of employee turnover

 ---
 ## File Guide